bawbgale/bawbgale.github.io/_posts/2019-02-18-a-personal-connection-between-data-and-user.md

 [City] = [City Parameter]
 </pre>

-Then I started experimenting with charts and calculations to compare the selected city&#8217;s costs with other cities.
-Initially I focused on comparing each city&#8217;s ranking (both overall and per activity).
-Tableau makes this very easy using table calculations, but in order to use these rankings to power my conditional narrative, I needed to work with rankings outside of the visible dimensions &#8212; i.e. using LOD expressions.
+Then I started experimenting with charts and calculations to compare the selected city’s costs with other cities.
+Initially I focused on comparing each city’s ranking (both overall and per activity).
+Tableau makes this very easy using table calculations, but in order to use these rankings to power my conditional narrative, I needed to work with rankings outside of the visible dimensions — i.e. using LOD expressions.
 That’s when I realized that ranking is not well supported in Tableau outside of table calculations.
 So, after [upvoting this Tableau feature idea](https://community.tableau.com/ideas/4553), I switched to a different way of comparing relative prices: percent of maximum:

 <pre class="brush: plain; title: ; wrap-lines: false; notranslate" title="">//[Selected City is Expensive?]
 SUM( IF [City is Selected?]
 THEN [Cost] END )